keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - Another K-Title was named "The Exchange"
 - Olivia gets high with Turathil in the woods
 - she is NOT beating the allegations
+- Nemm gets a comically large blunt and gets super high
+- Makara buys everyone a drink and then tries to start conversation
 -